Mein Kampf: 2016 critical edition

 The annotated edition of Mein Kampf was published in Germany in January 2016 and sold out within hours on Amazon's German site.
-The two-volume edition included about 3,500 notes, and was almost 2,000 pages long.
+The two-volume edition included about 3,500 notes and was almost 2,000 pages long.
 Usually, according to Gerhard Weinberg, the information in the annotated edition that accompanies a chapter is mostly about when the chapter was written, though "in some cases" there is commentary on the nature and argument of the chapter.

 The book's publication led to public debate in Germany, and divided reactions from Jewish groups, with some supporting, and others opposing, the decision to publish.
-German officials had previously said they would limit public access to the text amid fears that its republication could stir neo-Nazi sentiment.
+German officials had previously said they would limit public access to the text amid fears that its re-publication could stir neo-Nazi sentiment.
 Some bookstores stated that they would not stock the book.
-Dussmann, a Berlin bookstore, stated that one copy was available on the shelves in the history section, but that it would not be advertised and more copies would be available only on order.
+Dussmann, a Berlin bookstore, stated that one copy was available on the shelves in the history section, but that it would not be advertised, and more copies would be available only on order.
 By January 2017, the German annotated edition had sold over 85,000 copies.

 Gerhard Weinberg wrote a generally positive review of the annotated edition, praising the choice to include not only editors' comments but also changes of the original text.
-He said that notes such as those of chapters eight and nine "will be extremely helpful" about the situation in the time of Hitler's entry into politics, and lauded the notes to chapter 11 ("People and Race") as "extensive and very helpful" as well.
+He said that notes such as those of chapters eight and nine "will be extremely helpful" about the situation in the time of Hitler's entry into politics and lauded the notes to chapter 11 ("People and Race") as "extensive and very helpful" as well.
 On the negative side, Weinberg observed that the editors make a false correction at one point; that they miss an informative book on German atrocities during World War I; that they include a survey of Nazi membership too late; and that all of his own work on Hitler goes unmentioned in the bibliography.

 English translations

-Ever since the early 1930s, the history of Mein Kampf in English has been complicated and has been the occasion for controversy.
+Ever since the early 1930s, the history of Mein Kampf in English has been complicated and an occasion for controversy.
 No fewer than four full translations were completed before 1945, as well as a number of extracts in newspapers, pamphlets, government documents and unpublished typescripts.
-Not all of these had official approval from his publishers, Eher Verlag.
+Not all of these had official approval from his publishers, Franz Eher Nachfolger.
 Since the war, the 1943 Ralph Manheim translation has been the most commonly published translation, though other versions have continued to circulate.